 This is the second of a two-course series focusing on the recognition and management of manifestations of acute health deviations in acute and critical care settings.
 Pathophysiologic and pharmacokinetic concepts are applied in formulating differential diagnoses and evidence-based management plans for adults across the lifespan.
 Emphasis is placed on use of a holistic approach to care.
 The processes of communication, family and group dynamics, research, and epidemiology will be applied across acute care settings.

-Prerequisites: N6230, N6230B Co-requisites: N6231B Three Semester Credit Hours (Contact hours per week: Seminar 2, Lecture 1)
+Three Semester Credit Hours (Contact hours per week: Seminar 2, Lecture 1)

 N6231B Adult/Gerontology Acute Care Nurse Practitioner II - Clinical